 Ease of use

-For ease of use, Peter looks at how easy the filter(s) are to access, remove, replace and clean.
+For ease of use, we look at how easy the filter(s) are to access, remove, replace and clean.
 Controls for the fans and light need to be easy to access, and lighting must be sufficient.
 Replacing the carbon filters must not be a fiddly task.